What Will Masks & Social Distancing Look Like For Outdoor Pools?

 So while nothing is locked in stone, here’s where we’re at as of now:

-- Masks must be worn outdoors around the pool grounds when unable to consistently maintain at least six feet of distance from other non-household individuals.
+- Anyone who is not fully vaccinated will still need to wear a mask on pool grounds when they can’t maintain at least six feet of distance from other non-household individuals..

 - Face coverings are not permitted while swimming.
-However, masks must be worn in wading pools by adult supervisors when unable to consistently maintain at least six feet of distance from other non-household individuals while supervising children in the wading pool.
+However, masks must be worn by anyone who is not fully vaccinated in wading pools by adult supervisors when unable to consistently maintain at least six feet of distance from other non-household individuals while supervising children in the wading pool.

 You may notice this policy differs from CA’s indoor swimming rules, where your mask is the last thing that comes off before getting in the pool and the first thing that comes on when you get out.
 CA’s indoor pools also continue to stay ahead of evolving regulations, and according to Swim Center Operational Manager Emma Alderson, the goal is “to keep things as safe and normal as possible.”